California Congress of Republicans (CCR)

 August 19, 2020 at 6:30pm

-Is ACA 5 the Return of Discrimination?
+Is ACA 5 (now Proposition 16 on the November ballot) the Return of Discrimination?
 The California Congress of Republicans (“CCR”) and its supporting chapters welcome the dynamic duo of Lydia Ortega, Ph.D., Chair emeritus of the SJSU Economics Department, and Gail Heriot, Professor at the University of San Diego School of Law and Commissioner on the U.S. Commission on Civil Rights.

-Those opposed to ACA 5 argue that ending affirmative action actually benefited minority groups academically, while others report evidence that “[da]ata show that ending affirmative action actually benefited minority groups academically.”[i]
+Those opposed to Prop 16 argue that ending affirmative action actually benefited minority groups academically, while others report evidence that “[da]ata show that ending affirmative action actually benefited minority groups academically.”[i]

 If you haven’t been on a Zoom conference yet, learn more about joining a meeting at this link.